vinkla/recaptcha/README.md

 First you'll need to add the [Google reCAPTCHA script](https://developers.google.com/recaptcha/docs/display#auto_render) to your view templates just before the closing `</head>` tag.

+> If you want to use another language you made update the `hl` query parameter value.

 ```html
 <script src="https://google.com/recaptcha/api.js?hl=en"></script>
 ```

-To display the reCAPTCHA field in your form you may add like this.
+To display the reCAPTCHA field in your form you need to add the snippet below.

+> Remember to replace `your-site-key` with your actual reCAPTCHA site key.

 ```html
 <div class="g-recaptcha" data-sitekey="your-site-key"></div>